 Our start-to-finish imaging and metadata options can help you through any stage of the digitization process:

-Backstage can create digital images from nearly any type of source materials, including:
+Backstage can create digital images from nearly any type of analog source materials, including:

 If you don’t see your material type on the list, let us know and we can discuss the best way to digitize your materials.

-As we receive your materials we move them into secure storage and flag them with a barcode to track the chain of custody throughout their stay at the Backstage Preservation Center where our technicians are specially trained in the proper handling of archival materials.
-From storage to camera to return shipping.
+Materials we receive are organized into our secure storage and inventory system.
+Each item is flagged with a barcode to track the chain of custody throughout its stay.
+Our technicians are trained in the proper handling of archival materials at all stages of the capture process.

-We understand that you may have some concerns about shipping your treasured collections so we have options.
-We can advise your staff on how to pack materials to minimize risk during transit.
-For many sites, we can send our dedicated Backstage van service to pick up and deliver materials.
-We can also pass along recommendations for art shippers or other specialized freight carriers.
-In situations where a collection simply cannot travel, we can come to you with our Onsite Digitization Service.
+Are you concerned about transporting your treasured collections safely?
+We can advise your staff on appropriate packing to minimize risk during transit and, for many sites, our team can pick up or deliver original materials via our dedicated van service.
+There are art shippers and other specialized freight carriers we can recommend as well.
+And, in situations where a collection simply cannot travel, we can come to you for on-site digitization.

-Our scanning is always performed to the specifications agreed upon.
-We are also happy to make recommendations based on your materials and FADGI guidelines.
+Digitization is always performed to the specifications agreed upon, be those specific to your institution or a national guideline.
+We are also happy to make recommendations based on your material types and FADGI guidelines.

-We talk a lot about FADGI, NDNP, NDSA and other digital image and metadata standards.
+We talk a lot about FADGI, NARA M-19-21, NDNP, NDSA and other digital image and metadata standards.
 That’s because they are important to us.
-We know your institution has standards that are important to them as well.
-Our project planning stage will ensure that the standards that are important to you are a part of your project with Backstage.
+We know your institution has standards that are important to you as well.
+As we plan your project together, we can make sure that your preferred standards are a part of your Backstage digitization project.